 “The results have saved thousands of lives,” said Tucker.
 “To put it into perspective, today, 650 fewer Kentuckians are diagnosed and 270 fewer die from colorectal cancer each year than in 2001.”

-The Kentucky Cancer Program (KCP) has worked together with KCC to increase screening rates by fostering community colon cancer screening programs.
+The Kentucky Cancer Program (KCP), another program administered by Markey's COE, has worked together with KCC to increase screening rates by fostering community colon cancer screening programs.

 The statewide program administered by UK and the University of Louisville operates through a team of cancer control specialists working from 14 regional offices throughout Kentucky.
 The KCP specialists also organize and maintain a district cancer council to implement evidence-based interventions in their community.